 A distribution utility in a restructured state is responsible for operating the distribution system and recovering associated costs through distribution rates.
 These utilities do not own generation assets.
 In such states, energy supply is procured in a competitive market and customers may be able to choose a company for their own supply services.
 Non-utility providers of supply operate under limited regulatory jurisdiction and may offer a variety of rates for supply service.
-A large portion of Texas, most of the Northeast, and some Midwestern states have restructured electric markets.12 In restructured markets, retail utility rates are unbundled so that a customer will see a separate charge for generation, transmission, and distribution.
-Additionally, an independent system operator ("ISO") or a regional transmission organization ("RTO") facilitates the operation of TERCOT, bulk power market and manages the transmission are subject to FERC jurisdiction.
+A large portion of Texas, most of the Northeast, and some Midwestern states have restructured electric markets.
+12 In restructured markets, retail utility rates are unbundled so that a customer will see a separate charge for generation, transmission, and distribution.
+Additionally, an independent system operator ("ISO") or a regional transmission organization ("RTO") facilitates the operation of the bulk power market and manages the transmission system across its footprint.
+With the exception of ERCOT, bulk power markets and transmission are subject to FERC jurisdiction.
 ISOs/RTOs include: ISO-NE, NYISO, PJM, ERCOT, SPP, MISO, and CAISO.